-Our son, Michael, graduated from High School in May 2009 so for his Going To College Present, we took him to Buenos Aires over the Thanksgiving holiday.
+John’s son Michael graduated from High School in May 2009.
+Our graduation gift to him was a trip to Buenos Aires over the Thanksgiving holiday.

 It’s hard to believe this charming building was a convent in the 19th-century.